Nurture cadences — not-yet-ready contacts and the 30/60/90.

 The implication is that a pure time-based nurture cadence converges on cold-outbound baseline at the 270-day mark.
 Any pipeline contribution beyond that point is either a function of trigger-based re-engagement or of the contact returning inbound through a separate channel.

-The mechanical reason is that the trigger provides the message a non-pitched opening — the operator is responding to something the contact's organization actually did, rather than producing manufactured cadence.
-The reply rate is higher; the meeting-booking rate from the reply is higher; the overall conversion lift is multiplicative through both stages.
+Mechanism: the trigger gives the message a non-pitched opening.
+You're responding to something the prospect's organization actually did, not generating manufactured cadence.
+Reply rate goes up; meeting rate from reply goes up; the lift multiplies through both stages.

 Per-trigger detection automation

-The operational pattern of trigger detection is the monitoring of a named-account list against a defined trigger taxonomy.
-The triggers that materially predict re-engagement conversion, in order of observed lift:
+Trigger detection means monitoring a named-account list against a defined trigger taxonomy.
+The triggers that predict re-engagement conversion, ranked by observed lift:

-• Regulatory change in the named-account industry that creates direct demand for the offering
+- Regulatory change in the industry that creates direct demand for the offering

 A correctly built trigger-detection layer surfaces the named-account event into the nurture queue with the contact's prior reply, the original categorization, and the suggested re-engagement frame pre-attached.
 The operator's time per re-engagement is reduced from research-plus-write to review-plus-send, which is the difference between trigger-based re-engagement being a practiced discipline and being a quarterly aspiration.